-Abu, S., Hossain, M., Talukder, M., Mahedi, H., and Mohammad A., Mosharaf, H. 2015.
-Farm Machinery Used and Problems Associated with Rice Cultivation as Well as Farmers Expectation in Two Villages of Comilla District in Bangladesh.
-Volume 3, Issue 8, 112-121
+- Abu, S., Hossain, M., Talukder, M., Mahedi, H., Mohammad A. and Mosharaf, H. 2015.
+Farm machinery used and problems associated with rice cultivation as well as farmers expectation in two villages of Comilla District in Bangladesh.
+International Journal of Advanced Research, 3 (8), 112-121. - Banan District.

-Banan District.
 2019.
-Annual District Report of 2017 and 2018.
-Battambang Province, Cambodia.

-- Chan, S. Lytour, L. & Santy, S. 2014.
-Status and Prospect of Agricultural Mechanization in Cambodia, pp.7-11. - Chhim, C., Buth, B., and Ear, S. 2015.
-Effect of Labor Movement on Agricultural Mechanization in Cambodia.
-CDRI Working Paper Series No. 107.
-CDRI.IRRI (2016).
-Combine Harvesting in South and Southeast Asia: Current Status and Trends. - MAFF Cambodia.
+Annual district report of 2017 and 2018.
+Battambang Province, Cambodia. - Chan, S., Lytour, L. and Santy, S. 2014.
+Status and prospect of agricultural mechanization in Cambodia.
+United Nations Centre for Sustainable Agricultural Mechanization, 7-11. - Chhim, C., Buth, B. and Ear, S. 2015.
+Effect of labor movement on agricultural mechanization in Cambodia.
+CDRI Working Paper Series, No. 107, Cambodia Development Resource Institute, Cambodia. - IRRI.
 2016.
-Annual Report for Agriculture, Forestry and Fisheries 2000-2016.
-Phnom Penh, Cambodia. - Thangavel, A. 2009.
-An Analysis of The Impact of Mechanization in Paddy Cultivation in Thanjavur District of Tamilnadu.
+Combine harvesting in south and southeast Asia: Current status and trends.
+International Rice Research Institute, Philippine. - MAFF.
+2016.
+Annual report for agriculture, forestry and fisheries 2000-2016.
+Ministry of Agriculture, Forestry and Fisheries, Phnom Penh, Cambodia. - Thangavel, A. 2009.
+An analysis of the impact of mechanization in paddy cultivation in Thanjavur District of Tamilnadu.
 Ph.D.
-Dissertation, Department of Post Graduate Studies and Research in Economics in India.
+Dissertation, Department of Post Graduate Studies and Research in Economics, India.